nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

 ###### parameter and property elements

-The `coreQueryPageProvider`&nbsp;element accepts any number of property elements, defining needed context variables for the page provider to perform its work.
-The&nbsp;`coreSession` property is mandatory for a core query to be processed and is bound to the core session proxy named&nbsp;`documentManager` available in a default Nuxeo application.
+The `coreQueryPageProvider` element accepts any number of property elements, defining needed context variables for the page provider to perform its work.
+The `coreSession` property is mandatory for a core query to be processed and is bound to the core session proxy named `documentManager` available in a default Nuxeo application.

 It also accepts any number of `parameter` elements, where order of definition matters: this EL expression will be resolved when performing the query, replacing the `?` characters it holds.